 In some cases, imaging tests may also be ordered to diagnose foot drop.
 These can include X-rays, CT scans, or ultrasound scans.

 If your foot drop is due to nerve damage, your doctor may have you take nerve conduction tests to locate the point of damage.
 Your doctor may also perform electromyography, a diagnostic procedure in which electrodes are inserted into the muscle fibers to record their electrical activity.

 Foot drop in MS can be permanent or can get better with time.
 There are several treatment options for foot drop.
-Your doctor can help you come up with the best approach for your particular needs.
+Your doctor can help you come up with the best approach for your needs.